wbabik/Practical_computing/Class_13/Class_13.md

     ## # ... with 116 more rows

-`ifelse()` is a function that operates on each row of the data frame, so its useful together with mutate.
-If the logical condition is met, i.e., if there is `NA` in the `loaclity` column of a given row, the value of the new column `locality` in this row will be `"Overall"`, otherwise, the value will just be taken from the eisting `locality` column.
+`ifelse()` is a function that operates on each row of the data frame, so it’s useful together with mutate.
+If the logical condition is met, i.e., if there is `NA` in the `loaclity` column of a given row, the value of the new column `locality` in this row will be `"Overall"`, otherwise, the value will just be taken from the existing `locality` column.

   - **Save the resulting table into a text file**
     We want tab-delimited text file without enclosing any values in